cancerberoSgx/ts-refactor/README.md

  * todo: organizeImports : userpreferences
  * movedeclaration: accept declaration name as parameter.
  * stringConcatenationToTemplate: mode as param - or perhaps divide in two refactors.
  * move  declaration issue with three files simple
  * moveDeclaration should support target non existing file and in that case create it

+### Ideas

+ * AST navigator. at some point we will need a CLI tool for advance AST node selection.
+I'm imagining two things: 1) query language for aproximations / filtering - tsquery should do 2) a CLI tool like lynx/links CLI browsers, when you can "navigate" links with the keyboard (tab or arrow).
+Our links will be match ast nodes. user can select one with space, (multiple selection needed ? ) User can type there to filter nodes with queries.
+Show all the text ? or just souroundings of matches ?